About the Sections

 The State Bar of California has 16 Sections, with annual fees of $75.
 Each Section is governed by an executive committee of members appointed by the State Bar Board of Trustees.

 See the State Bar's CLE Calendar for a list of upcoming programs sponsored by the State Bar Sections.
 The Sections also participate in the State Bar Annual Meeting and host the Section Education Institute series.

 Among many activities, Sections:

-Publish newsletters to keep members informed of new developments; Establish committees through which members may actively participate; Present educational seminars on timely topics throughout the year; Originate legislation which, upon the Board's approval, is made a part of the State Bar's legislative program; Recommend positions on pending legislation to the Board of Governors in the name of the State Bar; Comment on administrative regulations and rules of court.
+Publish newsletters to keep members informed of new developments; Establish committees through which members may actively participate; Present educational seminars on timely topics throughout the year; Originate legislation which, upon the Board's approval, is made a part of the State Bar's legislative program; Recommend positions on pending legislation to the Board of Trustees in the name of the State Bar; Comment on administrative regulations and rules of court.

 How to Join a State Bar Section

 The Section year runs from January to December.
 Dues are not pro-rated.
 To sign up, see Join a Section.
 Non-California lawyers can join as Associates Members, and law students can also join.